tmpreston/docs-2/docs/api/application.md

 ### use_router

 Defines top-level router used for the application.
-It's calling `IApplicationBuilder.UseGiraffe`
+It calls `IApplicationBuilder.UseGiraffe`.

 **Input:** `HttpHandler`